UChicagoWebDev/final_project/README.md

 # Final Project: Belay (a Slack clone)

 ## Running the Application
 1. Download the repo
+2. Checkout to v2 branch: git checkout v2
-2. From a fresh terminal window, access the root directory of this project.
+3. From a fresh terminal window, access the root directory of this project.
-3. Run: flask run
+4. Run: flask run
-4. From another fresh terminal window, access the frontend_react directory of this project.
+5. From another fresh terminal window, access the frontend_react directory of this project.
-5. Run: npm start
+6. Run: npm start
-6. Access a browser (chrome) window, and search: "http://127.0.0.1:5000/login"
+7. Access a browser (chrome) window, and search: "http://127.0.0.1:5000/login"

 40 points